bsnsetiyowae/demo/content/en/docs/pre-requirements.md

 ## Security

 1. Token and transaction key (Need to create token and key for each transaction).
 More about [generate token encrypt / decrypt function](/api/authentication).
 2. IP White list for Back Office login.
+Please change to For back office login and api call